 Meet the Staff

 The teachers and support staff at The Dunblaine School are a dedicated and multi-faceted team that empower each and every child to succeed.
-All teachers are highly trained with a background in special education.
-Our current teaching team has worked cohesively at Dunblaine for a number of years and is skilled at placing students in the appropriate classes to realize the full potential of both the child and the class.
+All teachers are highly trained with a background in special education and work cohesively to place each student in the appropriate classroom to realize the full potential of both the child and the class.
 In addition, the team is knowledgeable in choosing outside activities and programs to complement the academic curriculum.
 Professional resource references for children with learning disabilities are also made available to families of Dunblaine students through the expertise of our staff.

 Hons.
 B.A., B.Ed., Special Ed.
 I & II, Primary Specialist, OCT